Impact

 Thriving fisheries mean thriving fishing communities.

-Any efforts to improve the sustainability of seafood must involve the people who produce that seafood in the first place.
-SFP works to advance opportunities for fishing communities worldwide, to improve their livelihoods and ensure that they can keep delivering seafood to a hungry world.
+Efforts to improve the sustainability of seafood must involve the people who produce that seafood and the communities they sustain.
+SFP works to advance opportunities for fishing communities worldwide, aiming to improve their livelihoods and ensure they can keep delivering seafood to an ever-demanding world.

 More than 113 million people are directly employed in small-scale and artisanal fisheries, representing more than 90 percent of the workforce in capture fisheries.
 Nearly all are located in developing countries.